Fiharali/MasKa/README.md

 Stereotype annotations are used to define the roles of beans.
 Some commonly used stereotype annotations include: @Component , @Service , @Repository , @Controller .

 ### Spring Data JPA
+Spring Data JPA is a part of the larger Spring Data project, designed to simplify data access in Spring applications by providing an abstraction layer over the Java Persistence API

 ### Spring MVC
+Spring MVC is a framework within the Spring Framework that provides a powerful way to build web applications in Java.
+It follows the MVC design pattern

 ### Installation and Setup